-Mr. Crisp has also accumulated over 14 years of experience as a director of publicly traded energy companies.
+Mr. Crisp has also accumulated over 15 years of experience as a director of publicly traded energy companies.
 Mr. Crisp is currently a director of Targa Resources Corp. (since 2005), a provider of midstream natural gas and natural gas liquids services, where he currently serves on the Compensation Committee, as chair of the Nominating and Governance Committee and as chair of the meetings of the non-management directors.
 Mr. Crisp also serves as a director of Targa Resources GP, LLC, a subsidiary of Targa Resources Corp.
-Mr. Crisp is also currently a director of Intercontinental Exchange, Inc. (since 2002), an operator of regulated exchanges, trading platforms and clearing houses, where he currently serves on the Compensation and Audit Committees, and a director of its subsidiaries, ICE Futures U.S., Inc. and ICE Trade Vault LLC.
+Mr. Crisp is also currently a director of Intercontinental Exchange, Inc. (since 2002), an operator of regulated exchanges, trading platforms and clearing houses, where he currently serves on the Compensation and Audit Committees, and as a director of its subsidiaries, ICE Futures U.S., Inc., ICE Trade Vault LLC and Natural Gas Exchange Inc. (NGX).